 Acceptability

 Acceptability refers to being capable or worthy and generally approved (Merriam-Webster 2009d).
 Acceptability with regard to information flow is concerned with the acceptance of the general format and the personalisation of the layout of the information or data.
-Possible measurable questions include:
+Possible measurable questions include: • Do all the users of the information or data agree with the presentation or layout of content?

 • Is it possible to customise or personalise the information or data layout easily?